Society for Sedimentary Geology - Great Lakes Section

 Friday–Sunday, October 3–5, 2014

-Led by Gordon Baird, Joe Hannibal, and John Wicks.
-Sponsored by GLS-SEPM, Northern Ohio Geological Society, Ohio Geological Society Fall Field, American Institute of Professional Geologists Ohio Section, and Cleveland Museum of Natural History
+What a great trip!
+Many thanks to guides Gordon Baird, Joe Hannibal, and John Wicks.
+Also thanks to our sponsors the Northern Ohio Geological Society, the Ohio Geological Society, the American Insitute of Professional Geologists Ohio Section, and the Cleveland Museum of Natural History.
+Field guides can be obtained from Joe Hannibal

 For more information, contact Joe Hannibal.

-GLS-SEPM Best Student Papers Awarded, 2014 North Central Section GSA Meeting, Lincoln, NE
+GLS-SEPM Best Student Papers Awarded, 2015 North Central Section GSA Meeting, Madison, WE

 The awards include 1 year free membership in GLS-SEPM and free registration for the next GLS-SEPM field conference.
 Further, the graduate student award also includes travel support of up to $1,500 from the Mobil Foundation's Student Travel Fund to present the paper at the next annual AAPG/SEPM convention.